 Another significant venue was The Wool Warehouse, now a National Historic Landmark.
 Starting in 1929, it had been sheep rancher Frank Bond’s storage area.
 In 1984 Betty and George Luce bought it and made the second floor a theater restaurant.
 Very classy.
 Another venue at the time was the Barn Dinner Theatre in Cedar Crest.
 Very rustic.

 There really wasn’t a lot happening in local theatre then.
 So, in 1984, when New York theatre director Andrew Shea announced that he was forming New Mexico Repertory Theatre, this sounded like something significant.
-It established offices in downtown’s relatively recently restored KiMo Theater, a wonderful Pueblo Deco building from 1927 (see above “Jazzy Times”).
+It established offices in downtown’s relatively recently restored KiMo Theatre, a wonderful Pueblo Deco building from 1927 (see above “Jazzy Times”).
 Bill Weinrod and other locally influential makers and shakers had been doing all they could to make downtown a more viable destination for residents and visitors alike and started a drive to get public funding and support.
 Naturally they enlisted me to do what I could to give them on-air press coverage at KHFM.
 I interviewed Andrew and made sure that, whenever possible during my morning show, I’d mention what the group was doing.
 Later I did as much as I could on KKOB.

 The first production was Athol Fugard’s Master Harold and the Boys that Andrew directed.
 It was exceptional.
 And was also surprising, given its need for two black actors, and we had so few black people in the city then.